ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 In this model, the Origin and Issuer are operated by the same entity, separate from the Attester, as shown in the figure below.
 The Issuer accepts token requests that come from trusted Attesters.
-Depending on the issuance protocol, the Attester may relay these requests between Client and Issuer over an authenticated channel, or trust may be established in some other manner.
+Since the Attester and Issuer are separate entities, the Attester must authenticate itself to the Issuer.
+In settings where the Attester is a Client-trusted service, one way Attesters can authenticate to Issuers is via mutually-authenticated TLS.
+However, alernative authentication mechanisms are possible.
+This arrangement is shown below.

 ~~~
                                     +--------------------------+